This website was set

 fault!)

-We had some bad
+They had some bad

 times; the fire in Sweden, the much loved car "Stardust" burning to